Author Guidelines

 • Enter an abstract of no more than 250 words for all articles.

-Keywords.
-Authors should prepare no more than 5 keywords for their manuscript.
+Keywords: Authors should prepare 3 to 5 keywords for their manuscript.

 Abstracts